z3z1ma/dbt-osmosis/README.md

 ## Primary Objectives

-Hello and welcome to the project! dbt-osmosis serves to enhance the developer experience significantly.
-We do this by automating the most of the management of schema yml files, we synchronize inheritable column level documentation which permits a write-it-once principle in a DAG oriented way, and we expose a workbench which allows you to interactively develop in dbt.
-The workbench allows you to develop and instantly compile models side by side (incredibly quickly), document model columns, test the query against your data warehouse, inspect row level diffs and diff metric as you modify SQL, run tests, and more.
+Hello and welcome to the project! dbt-osmosis 🌊 serves to enhance the developer experience significantly.
+We do this by automating the most of the management of schema yml files, we synchronize inheritable column level documentation which permits a write-it-once principle in a DAG oriented way, and we expose a **workbench** which allows you to interactively develop in dbt.
+The workbench allows you to develop and instantly compile models side by side (extremely performant compilation), document model columns, test the query against your data warehouse, inspect row level diffs and diff metric as you modify SQL, run tests, and more.

+____

 ## Workbench